lgloredana/nano-14-react-and-redux/README.md

 This is a project which allows to see how the redux library works.

 Summary
  - Shows how to convert a plain HTML application to one using React Components.
  - Improve the code's organization by breaking out separate parts into reusable chunks.

-Shows how :
- - the standard DOM can be manipulate using Redux lib.
- - Redux can work with 2 states and 2 reducers
+ - Shows how Redux can work with 2 states and 2 reducers
- - to use middleware for intercepting manipulation before actually dispatching the action.
+ - Use middleware for intercepting manipulation before actually dispatching the action.

 Implemented functionality: